Field Cate

-Field Adrianus Cate (born June 22, 1997) is an American actor and musician.
-He is best known his main role portraying young Ned in the fantasy comedy-drama Pushing Daisies (2007–2009).
+Field Adrianus Cate (born July 22, 1997) is an American former child actor and musician.
+He is best known for his main role portraying young Ned in the fantasy comedy-drama Pushing Daisies (2007–2009).
 He is currently lead singer and guitarist of American rock trio Fencer.

 Career

 Cate turned professional at the age of five, doing improvisational comedy, independent films, commercials, and other work.
-He also appears in Placebo's music video of "Song to Say Goodbye".
+He also appears in Placebo's music video of "Song to Say Goodbye" credited as Field Cate.

 He worked in guest roles on various television series including Without a Trace and Cold Case.
 His most notable role was as Young Ned on ABC's Pushing Daisies becoming a regular cast member in season 2 and earning a Young Artist Award nomination in 2008.

 Raised a vegetarian, Cate spoke out on behalf of animal rights group PETA.
 He also supported groups such as Mattel Children's Hospital and served as a StarPower Ambassador for Starlight Children's Foundation.

 In May 2017, his band Fencer released their first EP, With; and in February 2019, they released a music video for their single "Junebug."
-Their second EP, Growing Up Selfish, was released on November 1st, 2019.
+Their second EP, Growing Up Selfish, was released on November 1, 2019.
+Their debut album, Fencer, was released on February 3, 2023.
+The album was self produced.